BIOEE 1610 Introductory Biology: Ecology and the Environment

 Outcome 5: Combine tools and basic concepts to identify the causes and consequences of complex ecological relationships.

 Biological Sciences majors must take course for a letter grade.
 The summer offering is 3 credits only.
+Due to an overlap in content, students will not receive credit for both BIOEE 1610 and BIOSM 1610.

 |Section ID:||BIOEE 1610 001-LEC|